alexander-pastukhov/tridim-regression/README.md

-# tridim-regression
+# TriDimRegression
-Package to calculate the bidimensional regression between two 3D configurations.
+Package to calculate the bidimensional and tridimensional regression between two 3D configurations.